GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments/Licenties_GIDS.md

-# Voorstel Licenties GIDS
+# Voorstel Licenties GIDS Open Standaarden
-(c) 2019 Winfried Tilanus - This is written as part of GIDS open standards.
+(c) 2019 Winfried Tilanus - This is written as part of GIDS Open Standaarden.
 CC-SA-BY 4.0

 **Voorstel:**